Flag of Vermont

-The flag of the state of Vermont displays the coat of arms and motto of the U.S. state of Vermont ("Freedom and Unity") on a rectangular blue background.
-The Vermont General Assembly adopted this flag on June 1, 1923.
+The flag of the U.S. state of Vermont displays the state's coat of arms and motto ("Freedom and Unity") on a rectangular blue background.
+The Vermont General Assembly adopted the flag on June 1, 1923.

-Multiple versions of the flag have been used throughout history.
-Originally, the flag was the flag of the Green Mountain Boys.
-It was then changed to look similar to the flag of the United States, with red and white stripes and a blue canton.
-It was changed again to be dissimilar to avoid confusion.
+Vermont has had three official state flags.
+Prior to a state flag, the flag of the Green Mountain Boys was used as an unofficial flag.
+Vermont adopted its first state flag that looked similar to the flag of the United States, with red and white stripes and a blue canton.
+It was later changed to be dissimilar to avoid confusion.
 Proposals have been considered to revert the flag to the Green Mountain Boys' design, but none have succeeded.

 Symbolism

 The flag consists of the state's coat of arms and motto on a field of azure.
 While the pine needle supporters of the coat of arms are represented throughout New England and symbolizes the small pine branches worn at the Battle of Plattsburgh near the end of the War of 1812, the pine tree in the middle of the coat of arms represents the Vermont forests.
 The cow and three sheaves of wheat represent the dairy and agriculture industries.
 The deer head on top represents Vermont's wildlife.
 The Green Mountains are in the background as well.
 The motto, "Freedom and Unity", is also used.
 The motto balances two different ideals, the freedom of the individual citizen, and the welfare of the common good.